-Oculus Developer Hub (ODH) is a companion development tool that positions Oculus Quest and Oculus Quest 2 in the development workflow to provide a cohesive end-to-end development experience.
-The tool is compatible with Windows and macOS operating systems.
-It surfaces a collection of frequently used solutions in different forms and sizes such as:
+Oculus Developer Hub (ODH) is a standalone companion development tool that positions Oculus Quest and Oculus Quest 2 headsets in the development workflow.
+It streamlines app development experience by surfacing a collection of frequently used solutions in different forms and sizes.
+Some common solutions include:

 To use ODH features, you must connect an Oculus device to the computer.

 Open ODH, go to My Device, and check the device status.

 It shows the device ID and status as connected and active.

 If you’ve multiple headsets, repeat the steps to connect other headsets.

 ODH offers an option to connect the headset wirelessly to the computer using ADB over WiFi.

 After you’ve connected the headset to ODH over a USB-C cable, on My Device, under Actions, turn on ADB over Wi-Fi.

 The status under ADB over WiFi changes to enabled.

 Disconnect the USB cable from the headset to continue using your headset wirelessly.